codazoda/notes/InterviewOutline.md

 - MySQL

+	- How comfortable are you with MySQL / SQL?

 	- What is the difference between MyISAM and InnoDB?

 	- How can you tell if a query is using an index?